Twisted differential operators and $q$-crystals: Introduction

-We are extremely grateful to the referee for her/his very meticulous reading of a first version, pointing out in many places the need for further explanations or the existence of some issues, as well as for providing us with precious hints on how to fix them and suggestions to improve the whole presentation.
+We are extremely grateful and indebted to the referee for her/his very meticulous and constructive reading of the successive versions, pointing out in many places the need for further explanations or the existence of several issues, as well as for providing us with precious hints on how to fix them and suggestions to improve the whole presentation.

-After the release of the first version of this article, two preprints on related matters have appeared and could be of great interest for the readers: one by A. Chatzistamatiou \cite{Chatzistamatiou20}, the other by M. Morrow and T. Tsuji \cite{MorrowTsuji20}.
+After the release of the first version of this article, two preprints on related matters have appeared and could be of great interest for the readers: one by Andre Chatzistamatiou \cite{Chatzistamatiou20}, the other by Matthew Morrow and Takeshi Tsuji \cite{MorrowTsuji20}.

-The first author (M.G.) heartily thanks the organizers, Bhargav Bhatt and Martin Olsson, for their invitation to the {\emph{Simons Symposium on $p$-adic Hodge Theory}} (April 28-May 4, 2019) allowing him to follow the progress on topics related to those treated in this note.
+The first author (M.G.) heartily thanks the organizers, Bhargav Bhatt and Martin Olsson, for their invitation to the {\emph{Simons Symposium on $p$-adic Hodge Theory}} (April 28-May 4, 2019), allowing him to follow the progress on topics related to those treated in this note.